About Our Levels

 Level 3

-The primary focus of our work together in a Level 3 class is on creative musicianship.
+The primary focus of our work together in a Level 4 class is on creative musicianship.
 Please note that this does not necessarily mean "improvisation".
 If you were to spend a week crafting a nice second rhythm part or solo for a song, that would be no less "creative" than if you were to work one up on the fly.
-The point is that, at this level of work together, you are the one developing everything but the most basic rhythm guitar part.
+The point is that, at this level, you are the one developing everything but the most basic rhythm guitar part.

-This is not to say that technique and theory are unimportant in our L3 work, but rather that those pieces of your foundation have to be pretty solid before you begin working at this level.
-The simplest way to get a sense of whether you are ready for a Level 3 class is to see how challenging you find our Level 2 work.
-This work consists of three things:
+This is not to say that technique and theory are unimportant in our L4 work, but rather that those pieces of your foundation have to be pretty solid before you begin working at this level.
+The simplest way to get a sense of whether you are ready for a Level 4 class is to see how challenging you find our Level 3 work, which consists of three things:

 - Playing the recorded and transcribed rhythm parts and solos.